-- Business Purpose – An optional field when filing the Articles of Organization or Articles of Incorporation is a summary of what the business does.
+- Business Purpose – The business purpose is an optional field when filing the Articles of Organization or Articles of Incorporation is a summary of what the business does.

 - Business Status – Active/Compliance means the business entity is in good standing with all reports and filing fees up to date.

 - Date of Formation – Date the business entity was registered with the Secretary of State.

 - Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
 This is often one of the owners and if their home address is used, that address becomes public information.
 Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.

 How to do a Georgia Business Name Search